Spokane-Wordpress-Development/Bern-Badge/readme.txt

 = 1.1.1 =
 * Typo.
 Oops.
 * Also I accidentally tagged my version wrong, so I'm jumping to 1.1.1 to get everything on the same page.
 Oops X 2.

+= 1.1.2 =
+* Fixed Andreah's username so it shows up correctly on WP (I guess their usernames are case-sensitive?)